n6v26r/razv.xyz/src/routes/blog/software-i-use/+page.md

  I know the main issue haters claim is that holding back updates, like Manjaro does, causes instability.
 In my experience that is not the case, even with heavy AUR use.

- Yes, the devs forgot to renew some security certificates ~~a lot of~~ a few times.
+ Yes, the devs forgot to renew some security certificates a ~~lot of~~ few times.
  Yes, they have done some stupid mistakes.
  Idc, the OS works for me :) And if some day it doesn't, I'll find another option then.